 Once you have a new CSR, you may proceed with the next step.
 Reissuance is completely free of charge, unless you are adding SAN names to a Multi-Domain certificate with a reissue.

-Note: Starting May 3, 2016, Comodo certificates can be reissued for any Common Name with no additional cost.
-Geotrust and Symantec Certificate Authorities do not have this option available at the moment.
+Note: Starting May 3, 2016, Comodo certificates can be reissued for any Common Name at no additional cost.
+GeoTrust and Symantec Certificate Authorities do not have this option available at the moment.